MohammadMazrouei/Calculator/README.md

 # Calculator

 This calculator application is a versatile tool designed to perform a wide range of arithmetic operations.
 Built using the Qt framework, it offers a graphical user interface (GUI) for easy interaction with users.
-The application supports basic operations like addition, subtraction, multiplication, and division, as well as advanced functions such as modulus, power calculations, and handling of parentheses for complex expressions.

 ## Images of Calculator